ido-pluto/ipull/README.md

 ### Download multiple files

-If you want to download multiple files, you can use the `downloadSequence` function
+If you want to download multiple files, you can use the `downloadSequence` function.

+By default, it will download files one by one, but you can set the `parallel` option to download them in parallel.
+It is better to download one file at a time if you are downloading from the same server (as it may limit the number of connections).

 ```ts
 import {downloadFile, downloadSequence} from "ipull";